kineticstoolkit/kineticstoolkit_doc/html/_sources/player_vectors.md

 # Visualizing forces and other vectors

-In addition to points and frames (local coordinate systems), The [Player](api/ktk.Player.rst) can represent forces or other vectors using its `vectors` property.
+In addition to points and frames (local coordinate systems), the [Player](api/ktk.Player.rst) can represent forces or other vectors using its `vectors` property.

 We start by loading a gait c3d file.